Graph Contrastive Learning with Cross-view Reconstruction: Experiments

 \begingroup

 \endgroup

-\textbf{Semi-supervised representation learning. }The semi-supervised representation learning results for ogbg-molhiv are shown in Figure~\ref{fig: molhiv}.
+\textbf{Semi-supervised learning. }The experimental results are shown in Figure~\ref{fig: molhiv}.
 It is obvious that our model gains significant improvements under the three label-rate fine-tuning settings.
 We also notice that as the label rate increases, the amount of improvement increases as well (1\%, 1.8\%, and 4.4\% for label rate 1\%, 10\%, and 20\%, respectively).
-A possible explanation could be that as more trainable data is included in the process of fine-tuning when the label rate increases, so does the affiliated redundant information, which as a result, deteriorate the performance even more.
+A possible explanation could be that more trainable data could bring more redundant information, thereby further deteriorate the feature suppression issue.
 Therefore, removing redundant information causes a higher performance boost.